Social Phobia Inventory

 Our free Social Phobia Inventory template allows you to easily and quickly assess your client's level of social phobia using 17 items.
 Here's how to use the template:

-Download the printable Social Phobia Inventory using the link on this page.
+Use the link on this page to download the printable Social Phobia Inventory.
 You can also access it from the Carepatron app or our resources library.

 Discuss the inventory with your client and explain what it is and how to use it.
 Make sure to answer any questions they may have before administering the tool.

-Give your client ample time to complete the inventory.
+Give your client enough time to complete the inventory.
 They should answer all the questions honestly and thoughtfully.

 Once your client has answered all the questions, it's time to score the inventory.
 Assess their responses for each item and give a numerical score based on their answers.